From data to actionable intelligence

-Information is combined to produce INTELLIGENCE, which is a coherent statement of what was previously unknown based on what is now known.
+Information is combined to produced INTELLIGENCE, which is a coherent statement of what was previously unknown based on what is now known.

-Intelligence is combined to produce ACTIONABLE INTELLIGENCE, which is the discovery of an opportunity or threat that can be acted upon.
+Intelligence is combined to produce ACTIONABLE INTELLIGENCE, which is the discover of an opportunity or threat that can be acted upon.

 Click on a case study title below to jump to the case.

 |Anchor Bank: Location for new bank branch in North Metro||

 |Minnesota Orchestra: Adapting a service for an underserved market||

 |US Army: Creating a marketing & sales program from scratch||

 Competitive intelligence on disruptive new technology

 Extensible Markup Language (XML) and its variant Extensible Business Reporting Language (XBRL) would disrupt the financial printing industry shortly after their standards were first published in the late 1990s and early 2000s.
 Surviving this disruption required financial printers to innovate.
 The first financial printer to recognize the potential (and threat) from these new technologies would gain competitive advantage.